A Practical Workshop on

 Participants whose primary interest is lyric writing, music writing – or both – are welcome.
 Those who play an instrument or sing can incorporate it into their work, both in class and at home.
 Those who do not will be able to use the instrumental and vocal abilities of Kieran and the other participants to bring their songs to completion.
 Music reading is not necessary to participate, and knowledge of a chordal instrument (guitar, piano, etc.) is helpful but not required.

-Kieran, ‘one of Ireland’s unsung guitar heroes and songwriters’ (Hot Press), hails from Dublin and has been a professional musician for many years, performing with many different bands and solo artists.
+Kieran, ‘one of Ireland’s unsung guitar heroes and songwriters’ (Hot Press), hails from Dublin and has been a professional musician for many years, performing with a number of different bands and solo artists.
 He lived and worked as a musician for eight years in New York City, where he played guitar, sang and contributed songwriting to bands such as the Sony-signed roots act Naked Grape, Indie folk rocker Melissa Sheehan and Electra Records glam rockers Smashed Gladys, among others.
 On returning to Ireland in 1996, he recorded on his sister Eleanor McEvoy’s Columbia Records album What’s Following Me and toured the US, Europe and Ireland with Eleanor and her band.
 He also co-wrote ‘Make Mine a Small One’ with Eleanor, which features on her album Early Hours.
-Since then he collaborated with Australian singer-songwriter Chiara Browne and co-wrote many songs with her for The Rose Ponies, the band they formed together.
-Kieran is currently writing a new album with B & The Honeyboys, the band he formed with his partner Aileen Mythen in 2006, who have received critical acclaim for their eponymously titled debut album.
-He was also singer and songwriter with The Gospel Project, whose debut album, released in the summer of 2009, features his song ‘Overcome’.
-Kieran continues to work with many other bands and artists, including Luan Parle, Bagatelle and Mickey Harte, as well as with B & The Honeyboys.
-He has taught at the New School since 2011.
+After that, he collaborated with Australian singer-songwriter Chiara Browne and co-wrote many songs with her for The Rose Ponies, the band they formed together.
+In 2006 Kieran formed B & The Honeyboys with his partner Aileen Mythen, and their eponymous debut album was critically acclaimed; he is currently writing a new album with Aileen.
+Kieran was also singer, songwriter and guitarist with The Gospel Project, whose debut album, released in 2009, features his song ‘Overcome’.
+He continues to work with many other bands and artists, including Luan Parle, Bagatelle and Mickey Harte, as well as with B & The Honeyboys.
+Kieran has taught at the New School and for our Outreach Programme since 2011.

 ‘Great, flexible, friendly and encouraging teacher.’